Know How To Get Admission To Tufts University

 1. Be aware of the myths surrounding Tufts admissions

-It's a big thing when a university is difficult to get into that people will start spreading myths about them.
+When a university is difficult to get into, it’s a big thing that people will start spreading myths about them.
 That's why Tufts took the privilege of detailing the many common myths going around on their website here.
 As they said, “Admissions officers answer lots of questions.
 It's part of the job description.
 And many students ask us similar versions of the same questions.
-The blogosphere is filled with viral rumours about college admissions, about what "counts" and what doesn’t and why.
+The blogosphere is filled with viral rumors about college admissions, what "counts," and what doesn’t, and why.
 These ideas fester in high school cafeterias and cyber spots like “College Confidential” and Facebook, among others, so we want to use this corner of the Internet to clear the air.”
 Curious what are the myths they’ve debunked?
 Here are a few of them with their responsive arguments:

-- It's better to get a lower grade in a harder course than it is to get a higher grade in an easier course
+- It's better to get a lower grade in a more challenging course than getting a higher grade in a more straightforward course.

-While we welcome your questions, and you should feel free to reach out to us with specific concerns, this type of contact with us is not going to "help" your application.
-We don't offer interviews with our admissions staff as part of our process, and you don't need to meet with the admissions officer who reads for your territory on your campus visit – in fact, you shouldn't.
+While we welcome your questions and feel free to reach out to us with specific concerns, this type of contact with us will not "help" your application.
+We don't offer interviews with our admissions staff as part of our process, and you don't need to meet with the admissions officer who reads for your territory on your campus visit.
+You shouldn't.
 The individual presenting at your information session is happy to answer questions and has the same knowledge and expertise as the person who will eventually read your file.

 The lesson here is don't send emails or request meetings just for the sake of it.
 There are better ways to show us "demonstrated interest."
-If you can visit the campus, meet us if we visit your high school or come say hello at a college fair, we will appreciate the fact that you are making the effort to get to know Tufts and assess whether it is a good fit for you.
-If you write fabulous, specific responses to our supplemental questions (particularly "Why Tufts?") based on research you did online, we notice, and it helps.
+If you can visit the campus, meet us if we visit your high school, or say hello at a college fair, we will appreciate the fact that you are making an effort to get to know Tufts and assess whether it is a good fit for you.
+If you write great, specific responses to our supplemental questions (particularly "Why Tufts?") based on the research you did online, we notice, and it helps.
 So when thinking about showing demonstrated interest, please be purposeful.

 The lesson to be learned here: Don't believe in the myths and listen to Tufts.
 They may not reveal much, but they're vigilant in letting applicants know these myths hold no value at all.